-Surfers talk about chasing the perfect wave and endless summer.
+Surfers talk about chasing the perfect wave and the endless summer.
 For skiers and snowboards alike, it’s the frigid air, snow-covered mountains and fresh powder that gets us excited.
 In mid-February last year my partner and I went in search of our own winter wonderland, and we found it.
 Nestled deep in Japan’s northern alps, we’d arrived at Hakuba Valley.

-During our stay, we took advantage of the Hakuba Valley All Mountain Area Pass, which gave us access to 9 of the 11 resorts – Yanaba Snow Park and Hakuba Sanosaka Snow Resort aren’t currently included.
+ALL MOUNTAIN AREA PASSDuring our stay, we took advantage of the Hakuba Valley All Mountain Area Pass, which gave us access to 9 of the 11 resorts – Yanaba Snow Park and Hakuba Sanosaka Snow Resort aren’t currently included.
 Many of the resorts have automated lift ticket scanners, which meant we didn’t need to line up each morning for a ticket, and the lift queues were processed quickly as a result.
 As a bonus, for the 2017-2018 snow season your activated pass gives you access to free shuttle rides to the other resorts via the HV-1, HV-2 or HV-3 shuttles.
 Don’t throw out your pass once it expires either; they can be recharged online.
 If you do recharge, be aware it won’t be activated until you pass through your first lift gate of the day (the HV bus service is only free to activated lift passes).

-Each individual resort runs its own shuttle bus, but finding accurate information in online about the route and pick-up/drop-off times that are in English can be a challenge.
+GETTING AROUNDEach individual resort runs its own shuttle bus, but finding accurate information in online about the route and pick-up/drop-off times that are in English can be a challenge.
 During our stay, we mostly utilised the Hakuba Valley shuttle bus service to travel between the resorts (free in the 17/18 season if you’ve an All Mountain Pass).
 If your plan is to visit multiple resorts during your stay, I’d recommend basing yourself in the Happo area as these shuttles run to and from the Hakuba Happo Bus Terminal.
 We stayed at the Lady Diana & St.Georges Hotel in the Goryu area, which meant additional travel time into Happo before catching a second bus north or south.

 GETTING THEREThere are regular flights from Australia’s major airports to Tokyo – Japan’s capital.
 On our trip, we flew Sydney to Tokyo with All Nippon Airways – one of Japan’s largest airlines – and landed at Haneda International Airport in the early morning.
 Pay attention to the airport you’re landing at as Tokyo has two major international airports: Haneda and Narita.
 Also, aim to arrive in the morning so you’ve enough time to travel to Hakuba; it’ll take you a little over half a day, but will depend on your method of transport.
 Once you’re on the ground, there are various options to get to Hakuba Valley:

 - Shuttle Bus from the Airport: Between late December and the beginning of March a shuttle bus can pick you up directly from the airport and drop you off at one of three locations in Hakuba Valley.
 It takes a little over five hours, with one refreshment stop at the half-way point.
 Shuttles run from both Haneda Airport and Narita Airport.
 We took the shuttle on our trip.
 It was a comfortable and relaxing journey up into the mountains.
 Not to mention getting picked up right outside the airport was extremely convenient.